jerhabor/tutorlink/README.md

 - [Statistics](assets/testing/user-stories/statistics.JPG)

 **User Story 6:**
-> As an A-Level student, I would like to see the full list of tutors so that I can familiarise myself with my chosen tutor's background beforehand.
+> "As an A-Level student, I would like to see the full list of tutors so that I can familiarise myself with my chosen tutor's background beforehand."

 Feature: [2.3.2](#232-mini-profiles)

 The **Tutors** page is dedicated to a [full list of Tutors](assets/testing/browsers/tutors-win10-chrome.png)

 **User Story 7:**
-> As a GCSE student, I would like to see subjects linked to any recommended revision material so that I can obtain them prior to the first session.
+> "As a GCSE student, I would like to see subjects linked to any recommended revision material so that I can obtain them prior to the first session."

 Feature: [2.4.4](#244-subjects)

 - Can be accessed by clicking on **Subjects** in Navigation bar
 - Click on the subject group to be directed to the required section of the page to choose subject - alternatively the user can scroll straight to the subject.
 - Click the card to open up a link in a new browser tab.
 Click [here](assets/testing/user-stories/recommended-revision-material.gif) for an illustration.

+#### User Feedback
+The TutorLink website has been tested with my family, mentor and friends.
+The following words were given:
+> "This site is so clear and easy to navigate!"

+> "I love the choice of colours and fonts!"

+> "This website has a professional touch to it!"

+> "All pages are responsive and looks great on both my mobile phone and laptop."

+> "The Tutors and Subjects pages are very creative!"

 ### 4.3.
 Code Validation
 **HMTL Code Validation**